 The United Kingdom Census is a survey of every person in the United Kingdom, carried out every 10 years, the last one being in March 2011.
 It asks a series of ‘basic’ questions about sex, ethnicity, religion and occupation.
 It is the only survey which is based on a ‘total sample’ of all U.K. households.
 You might also like this summary – What is a Census?

-Official Statistics on Ethnicity and Crime – The Most Obvious Differences between Ethnic Groups…
+Official Statistics on Ethnicity and Crime: The Main Differences…

 Proportionate to the overall numbers in the adult population as a whole…